Service Opportunities

 Gabriel Project

-This pro-life ministry supports mothers faced with a difficult or crisis pregnancy.
-Volunteers provide practical advice and help as well as spiritual support and Christian witness to mothers in need.
+This pro-life, pastoral ministry supports mothers faced with a difficult or crisis pregnancy.
+Volunteer Angels provide spiritual support and Christian witness to mothers in need, as well as practical advice and help.

 Commitment: For Angels, it is flexible, depending on the timing of the assignment and the mother’s due date, but usually once weekly or alternating weeks throughout the pregnancy.
 For Layette Makers, it is flexible.
 For Phone Volunteers, the commitment is 4 continuous hours per week on a weekday (Monday through Friday) and can be done from home.

-Requirements: Training or coaching from the GP Coordinator (for Angels) or Archdiocese (for Phone Volunteers) is needed.
-This is also a spiritual commitment requiring prayer time, living a life of faith, and being in good standing with the Church and its teachings.
-Phone Volunteers also need a familiarity with using email and Google maps.
+• For all, this is a spiritual commitment requiring prayer time, living a life of faith, and being in good standing with the Church and its teachings.

-If you are interested in serving as an Angel, Layette Maker or Phone Volunteer, please fill out our Volunteer Application Form or contact the Social Services Volunteer Coordinator.
-Phone Volunteers should also contact Cathy McConn, GP Archdiocesan Coordinator.
+If you are interested in serving as an Angel or Layette Maker, please fill out our Volunteer Application Form or contact the Social Services Volunteer Coordinator.
+Phone Volunteers should contact Cathy McConn, GP Archdiocesan Coordinator to arrange training through the Archdiocese.

 The Gathering Place